haquema/makers-javascript-fndamentals/README.md

 In this first module, you'll learn the basics of Javascript by pairing through a series of exercises, either building on previous knowledge or discovering new concepts.
 You'll then build a more complex coding challenge using all of those new concepts.

+## Learning objectives

+* Test-drive a simple Javascript program using Node.
+* Follow an effective process to learn a new language.

+## Sequence

 1. [Getting started](contents/1-getting-started.md)
 2. [Discovering Javascript](contents/2-discovering-js.md)
 3. [Running files](contents/3-running-js-files.md)